 Adding the Sound of 'ing' to the Ragdoll

 To help you to feel your own singing vibrations, repeat the above exercise replacing the hissing with an 'ing' sound.
 Here's how to do this:

 - Produce the sound of 'ing' as in the word sing.

 - After initiating the "ee" sound, hold on to the "ng" by allowing the back of the tongue to make contact with the hard palate (roof of the mouth.)

-- Make very sure you sing this 'ing' on a comfortable tone, not high and not low.
+- Make sure you sing this 'ing' in a comfortable tone, not high and not low.

 Practice this entire exercise a few times, then proceed to the final stage to find and hear your true sound.

 The Final Step to Finding Your Natural Singing Voice

 Now you've come to the exciting part of this exercise.
 Providing you have followed the instruction up to this point, you will discover your natural singing voice.
 This is all that is left to do:

 - Repeat the entire exercise, replacing the 'ing' sound with the vowel 'ee.'

 - If you are completely relaxed and rid of all tension, you will feel vibrations in the area of the hard palate, the nasal area, as well as under the eye sockets.